 The nursing component of the RN to MS degrees includes bachelor's-level requirements and graduate-level requirements.
-Prerequisites for all of the nursing courses include all Written English requirements.
+Prerequisites for all of the nursing courses include all Written English requirements, and a cornerstone course.
 Policies on repeating requirements and criteria for waiver of bachelor's requirements are listed on page 19 of this catalog.